Menu Search

 50 Hip Hop Cult Classics You Need To Hear

-But it’s not just the production that sets Fantastic Damage apart – it’s also El-P’s lyrical prowess.
+But it’s not just the production that defines Fantastic Damage – it’s also El-P’s lyrical prowess.
 His rhymes are complex, dense, and at times almost impenetrable, with references and allusions to everything from sci-fi novels to political theory.
 El-P’s flow is also unique, with his rapid-fire delivery and unconventional cadences adding to the album’s already-dizzying complexity.

 The album’s themes are also worth discussing.
 Fantastic Damage is a bleak and dystopian work, with El-P painting a picture of a world on the brink of collapse.
 His lyrics touch on everything from police brutality and government corruption to personal struggles with addiction and depression.
 It’s heavy stuff, but it’s also incredibly compelling, with El-P’s vision of a near-future world gone wrong feeling scarily prescient even today.